dbriones49/Wireshark/README.md

 - Confirm the victim's AD environment and confirm the number of clients logged into the domain.
 - Locate the victim's host name given an IP address.
 - Identify the MAC address of the infected windows client.
-- Identify the user account name from the infected Windows host.
+- Identify the user account name of the infected Windows host.